Speech-Language Pathology Studies

 As part of their role as a healthcare professional, they also work with patients, their caregivers, healthcare and education professionals, and the general public in the context of prevention and screening activities, patient education, expert assessment and counseling, and care coordination.
 Speech-language pathologists may also participate in research activities as part of multidisciplinary teams.

-The program spans five years and, following aptitude assessments, grants the holder of the Certificate of
+The program lasts five years and, following aptitude tests, awards the holder of the Certificate of

 USEFUL DOCUMENTS